cindyisok/MHWTracking/README.md

 # Reference
 Sun, D., Jing, Z., Li, F., & Wu, L. (2023).
 Characterizing global marine heatwaves under a spatio-temporal framework.
 Progress in Oceanography, 211, 102947.

+# Update information
+Problems in the example code has been fixed and re-updated.
+We thank readers for pointing out the problems.
+Welcome to use and modify !